What is Safety Stock and How to Mitigate Supply Chain Risks?

 Your inventory management system can track different figures from multiple locations, and you also need to consider whether any costs would negate the usefulness of safety stock.

-But in most cases, that safety stock can be very useful, especially given the growth of ecommerce
+But in most cases, that safety stock can be very useful, especially given the growth of ecommerce.

 3. Forecasting demand

+Demand forecasting can be quite closely tied to safety stock calculations.
 Over time, you can compare data on both to see how accurate your predictions were.
+This allows you to make adjustments based on your forecast versus what happened.

 4. Recognizing the seasonal needs